 With the onset of cheap technology and camera equipment, it has become exceedingly easy for everyone to produce various types of videos.
 A really inexpensive way for video story telling is the interview format.
 All you need is a storyteller and a camera.
 This works well with:

 - A good storyteller with an engaging personality

 - The ability to connect the brand with the tale

 There are even easier ways to tell a story that are even cheaper.
 Use your existing repository of videos to edit a beautiful story.
 You can take clips from your old company gatherings or training lectures.
 Edit a beautiful collage using additional graphics, and add royalty free music.
 And you need virtually no money to make a good video story.

 Another cheap way to make a video story is to use the Screen Recorder, and tell your story.
 It allows you to edit, and add stickers and graphics.
-You can also record your webcam along with your screen.
+You can also record your webcam along with your screen and upload a video.
 SurveyMonkey uses just screen recordings of their product to show its features and functionalities.
 It does so without any audio, and guides the audience through its tool.

 6 Rules of Video Storytelling

 There is a diligent process behind visual storytelling.
 It consists of a framework that helps you organize your ideas.
 Especially for a B2B marketing strategy, it is recommended you adhere to this process.